ommish/Omninote/README.md

 #### Rich Text Editor
 Omninote utilizes Quill-React, a text editor component.
-Image attachments are saved via paperclip  and AWS, then appended to the document.
+Image attachments are saved via paperclip and AWS, then appended to the note body.

 ![note](https://raw.githubusercontent.com/ommish/Omninote/master/README_images/note.gif)

-The editor toggles to full-width when creating a new note, and the notebook selector is automatically set to whatever notebook you were viewing.
-The notebook create form can also be opened from the same menu if none of your existing notebooks are the right fit.
+The editor toggles to full-width when creating a new note, and the notebook selector is automatically set to whatever notebook matches the request's path.
+The notebook create form can also be opened from the same dropdown menu.

-The app listens for changes in the path in order to update the selected notebook.
+All tags are listed as clickable buttons at the top of the editor.
+This component also includes an input for creating new tags.

-All your tags are listed at the top of your editor so you can select or deselect them with just a click.
-If you need a new tag, you can create one right from the same menu.
-This saves new tag and its association with the note on the backend, and the response will update the redux state, toggling the new tag to be selected.
-A bi-directional (`:inverse_of`) association set up in Rails obviates the need to send separate "tagging" post requests.
+A search bar from the Google Maps Autocomplete API is used for flagging notes with a location.

-The editor features autosave.
+Autosave begins running once a user focuses on the editor's title or body inputs and actually attempts to save only after the user stops typing and if the note is valid (ie has a title and notebook).
+Toggling tags, the selected notebook, or changing the flag will also trigger a save.

 ![autosave](https://raw.githubusercontent.com/ommish/Omninote/master/README_images/autosave.gif)